5 Types of Materials Used for Bricks

 Common used for this type of brick include:

 There are many advantages when bricks are used as part of the construction.

 - Aesthetic: Bricks offer natural and a variety of colors, including various textures.

 - Strength: Bricks offer excellent high compressive strength.

 - Porosity: The ability to release and absorb moisture is one of the most important and useful properties of bricks, regulating temperatures and humidity inside structures.

-- Fire Protection: When prepared properly a brick structure can give a fire protection maximum rating of 6 hours.
+- Fire protection: When prepared properly, a brick structure can give a fire protection maximum rating of 6 hours.

-- Wear Resistant: A brick is so strong, that its composition provides excellent wear resistance.
+- Wear-resistance: A brick is so strong that its composition provides excellent wear resistance when compared to wood.